leandromoh/RecordParser/README.md

 It makes easier for developers to do parsing by automating non-relevant code, allowing the developer to focus on the essentials of mapping.

 1. It is fast because the non-relevant code is generated using [expression trees](https://docs.microsoft.com/dotnet/csharp/expression-trees), which once compiled is almost fast as handwriting code
-2. It is even faster because you can parse using the [Span](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations
+2. It is even faster because it uses [Span](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations
 3. It is extensible: developers can easily create wrapper methods with [custom maps](https://github.com/leandromoh/RecordParser/blob/master/RecordParser.Test/FixedLengthReaderBuilderTest.cs#L82)
 4. It is not intrusive: all mapping configuration is done outside of the mapped type.
 It keeps your POCO classes with minimised dependencies and low coupling
 5. It provides simple API: reader object provides 2 familiar methods `Parse` and `TryParse`